ryansheehy0/Cheat_Sheets/Bug_Bounties/cross_site_scripting.md

 Sometimes you need to add `">` or `'>` in front of your attacks as an escape sequence.

 - It is often times worth try to double URL encode you input.
+- Try URL encoding ascii characters with the hex representation fo the ascii `%hex`
+	- You can try to double URL encode this as well

 ## Solutions to XSS attacks
 - Better filters preferably from a library which specializes in such a thing